Ordered Patch Theory

 For numerical evaluation, C_{\max} should be expressed in nats/s when the formula is applied alongside \hbar in SI units.

-Numerically using standard proxy values: fixing C_{\max} \approx 10 bits/s \approx 6.93 nats/s generates a conservative functional upper limit constraint of \Lambda \leq 6.3 \times 10^{-15} m^{-2}.
-The observed value \Lambda_{\text{obs}} \approx 1.09 \times 10^{-52} m^{-2} satisfies this bound smoothly by approximately 37 full orders of magnitude. \blacksquare
+Numerically using standard proxy values: fixing C_{\max} \approx 10 bits/s \approx 6.93 nats/s generates a conservative functional upper limit constraint of \Lambda \leq 6.3 \times 10^{-14} m^{-2} (12\pi^2 \times (6.93)^2/c^2; the earlier 6.3 \times 10^{-15} was a decimal slip) — dimensionally not grounded per the v3.6.11 annotation above.
+The observed value \Lambda_{\text{obs}} \approx 1.09 \times 10^{-52} m^{-2} satisfies this bound smoothly by approximately 38–39 full orders of magnitude (under the unverified conversion). \blacksquare

 §4.
-Fine-Structure Constant Lower Bound — Theorem T-5b.1
+Fine-Structure Constant Heuristic Lower Bound — Theorem T-5b.1 (v3.6.11 retagged as heuristic)

-This is T-5’s most novel result: a lower bound on \alpha derived entirely from OPT’s internal parameters — specifically from the cognitive quantum h^* = C_{\max} \cdot \Delta t established in T-1 and the biological temperature scale T_{\text{bio}}.
+This is T-5’s most novel structural correspondence: a heuristic lower bound on \alpha derived from OPT’s internal parameters — the cognitive quantum h^* = C_{\max} \cdot \Delta t established in T-1 and the biological temperature scale T_{\text{bio}} — under a chosen discriminability ansatz.

 4.1 The Codec Discriminability Ansatz Condition